gasb150/private-events/README.md

 ### Setup

-1. To run this project locally, please ensure you have Ruby and Ruby on Rails installed on your machine.
+1. To run this project, please ensure you have Ruby and Ruby on Rails installed on your machine.
 2. Open the terminal.
 3. Clone this repository by running: